 Friability Test Apparatus [2, 3]

-Friability test procedure / How to perform Friability Test of tablets
+How to perform the Friability Test of tablets?
+Friability Test Procedure

-- At first, check calibration status and clean the Tablet Friability Tester (friabilitor) before starting the operation
+1. Firstly, check the calibration status and clean the Friability Test Apparatus (friabilitor) before starting the operation

-- Then the tablets should dedust after testing and weighted (it is the final weight).
+5. Then the tablets should be dedust after testing and weighed (it is the final weight).

-By using following formula, you may calculate friability of tablets:
+By using the following Friability Test formula, you may calculate the friability of tablets:

 Where,